marionloindehors/spot-photo/README.md

-# Data Science project - Bootcamp Le Wagon #1035
+# Deep Learning project - Bootcamp Le Wagon #1035
 - Spot-photo
 - Description: Creation of a photo search engine application using several models of Deep Learning, image recognition and “natural language processing”.
 Building of an API, a Streamlit interface and deployment on the cloud (Docker, GCP).